holoviz/panel/doc/explanation/api/reactive.md

 )
 ```

-Notice how here we didn't even need the `autompg_plot` function because `bind` works with both methods and functions.
+Notice how here we were able to bind widget values to the existing method `autompg.hvplot.scatter()` without changing that code, which is typical -- reactive API GUI code typically encodes detailed knowledge of the underlying domain code (e.g. explicitly listing out the columns from the data frame), but not vice versa.

-If you are writing code specifically for building an app, and do not wish to keep domain and GUI code separate, the functionality of `pn.bind` is also available as a decorator `@pn.depends`:
+If you are writing code specifically for building an app, and do not wish to keep domain and GUI code separate even in one direction, the functionality of `pn.bind` is also available as a decorator `@pn.depends`:

 ```{pyodide}
 x = pn.widgets.Select(value='mpg', options=columns, name='x')